gpuweb/gpuweb/design/ErrorHandling.md

 The result of `WebGPUDevice.getCurrentErrorLog()` is a list of errors that happened since the last call to the same function.
 A `"context-lost"` is always last in the sequence and after the first `"context-lost"`, `WebGPUDevice.getCurrentErrorLog()` will always return a sequence containing exactly a `"context-lost"`.
 An empty result means no error occured and all is good.
-The WebGPU implementation may choose to not log an error is an error of the same type is already present in the log.
+The WebGPU implementation may choose to not log an error if an error of the same type is already present in the log.

 ## Object Creation

-WebGPU objects, are handles that either represent a successfully created object, or an error that occured during creation.
+WebGPU objects are handles that either represent a successfully created object, or an error that occured during creation.
 Successfully created objects are called "valid objects"; unsuccessfully created objects are called "invalid objects".

 ### Error propagation of invalid objects